-Evacuation agreement reached in Aleppo, says rebel group
+Evacuation agreement reached in Aleppo, rebel group says

 "Honestly I don't know if we can return back someday to our land or if it is going to be like the fate of the Palestinians."

-One man's "liberation?"
+One man's 'liberation?'

 The Syrian regime is on the brink of retaking the whole city of Aleppo, which has been partly held by rebels for more than four years.